autogluon/autogluon/docs/tutorials/tabular_prediction/tabular-indepth.md

 ## If you encounter memory issues

-To reduce memory usage, you may try each of the following strategies individually or combinations of them (these may harm accuracy):
+To reduce memory usage during training, you may try each of the following strategies individually or combinations of them (these may harm accuracy):

 - In `fit()`, set `num_bagging_sets = 1` (can also try values greater than 1 to harm accuracy less).